Elizabeth Elaine Wilkie: Development of Health Visitor education

 Wilkie then worked with Fraser Brockington, Professor of Social and Preventive Medicine at the University of Manchester, in developing the first university-based education course for nurses and health visitors.
-Professor Brockington, with his longstanding interest in the education of health visitors and public health saw in Wilkie an 'able, knowledgeable and stalwart ally'.
+Brockington, with his longstanding interest in the education of health visitors and public health saw in Wilkie an 'able, knowledgeable and stalwart ally'.
 Wilkie joined Prof Brockington and delivered the course with Nora Marsh, another lecturer.
 The course started with nine students in 1959.
 This course developed into the first UK degree in nursing.

 In 1962, Wilkie became chief professional adviser to the (new) Council for Training of Health Visitors, becoming its Director in 1971.
 In 1962, the Health Visiting and Social Work (Training) Act established the Council for the Training of Health Visitors (CTHV) and the Council for Training in Social Work (CTSW) as bodies corporate under a joint chairman appointed by the Privy Council.

 The Council of the Royal College of Nursing recognised that a climate for research was not prominent among nurses.
 Financed by a grant from the Edwina Mountbatten Trust a research appreciation conference took place in March 1965.
 Wilkie presented her research for discussion at this conference.

 Wilkie spend much of her working life influencing the standard and status of health visiting.
 She was determined that health visitors needed to have a nursing qualification prior to becoming a health visitor.
-It took 12 years for action on the 1956 Working Party on the Recruitment and Training of Health Visitors (Jameson report) but then the Briggs Report of 1972 made a recommendation that Health Visitors could be trained in just 6 months.
-Wilkie’s life's work was undermined in a couple of lines.
-But her influence in valuing and improving the Health Visitor role remains.

-Wilkie, while chief professional adviser to the Council for the Training of Health Visitors was quoted in The Guardian in 1970 as saying ‘if health visitors get press at all they get a bad one’.
+Wilkie, while chief professional adviser to the Council for the Training of Health Visitors was quoted in The Guardian in 1970 as saying "if health visitors get press at all they get a bad one."
 The Midwives and Health Visitors Act came out in 1979.

 Wilkie documented the achievements of the CETHV in 1979.

 Wilkie retired in 1975 and then completed her PhD at the University of Edinburgh.

 Personal life

 When she was 12 her father, a grain broker, died, leaving the family with little money.
 Her mother was also a nurse.
 Wilkie suffered with the continual pain of rheumatoid arthritis.
 She was also a carer for her invalid mother.

 Wilkie enjoyed music, which included singing in Church of England choirs when in London and Church of Scotland choirs when in Edinburgh.
 She was a committed Christian.
 All her life she retained her Scottish accent and her love for Scotland.
 When she retired she went back to live in Edinburgh.

 Death

-Wilkie died in Edinburgh on 14 December 1998.
+Wilkie died in Edinburgh on 14 December 1998, aged 83.